Public Health Agency of Canada: Organizational structure

-Because the portfolio at the PHAC crosses so many boundaries, and especially jurisdictional ones, the civil servants have evolved what are known as Special Advisory Committees (SAC), which include Federal/Provincial/Territorial (FPT) officials such as deputy ministers of health, so as to attempt to ensure a timely response to the needs of Canadians.

-The Public Health Network Council (PHNC) is an FPT committee that is co-chaired by the deputy CPHO, Dr Howard Njoo.
-The PHNC is populated by an array of directors, deputies, chiefs, experts and coordinators, from far and wide the public health guardians of Canada.

 The FPT SAC on Public Health Response Plan for Biological Events has been in place since at least October 2017:

 outlines how the national response to public health events caused by biological agents will be conducted and coordinated, with a focus on implementation of responses led by senior-level FPT public health decision-makers.
 The plan was developed by an expert task group and was approved by PHNC in October, 2017.
 The plan describes roles, responsibilities and authorities of FPT governments for public health and emergency management, a concept of operations outlining four scalable response levels and a governance structure that aims to facilitate an efficient, timely, evidence-informed and consistent approach across jurisdictions.

 Headquarters and leadership

 The PHAC headquarters are located in two pillars—one is in Ottawa.
 The other is the National Microbiology Laboratory in Winnipeg, Manitoba, the location of Canada's only Level 4 microbiology lab for human health.
 Both the President and the CPHO officiate from Ottawa.
 The President is ranked above the CPHO in the departmental organization chart.